sent0/automatic-app-landing-page/_pages/privacypolicy.md

 If we or a third party is acting under a legitimate interest recognized by law

 ## 3. Children’s Personal Information
-Users of Sentō must be at least 13 years old.
+Users of TV Browser must be at least 13 years old.
 We do not knowingly collect personal information from children.
 If we learn that we have collected personal information from a child, we will take all reasonable steps to delete it as soon as possible.
 If you become aware that a child has provided personal information to us, please contact us at the contact information below.

 ## 4. How Long We Keep Your Personal Information
 We don’t keep personal information.